 Uploading an XML sitemap will make a significant impact on the SEO health of your website.
 It’s therefore an essential step post-launch.

-2. Set up Google Search Console and Google Analytics Goals for Your Website
+2. Set up Google Search Console for Your Website

 Google Search Console is a free platform which enables anyone with a website to monitor how Google views their site.
 Site owners can then leverage this information to optimise their organic search presence.